-Recently, a proposal appeared on the scene to amend the articles relating to the criminalization of harassment and transform it from a misdemeanour to a felony.
+Recently, a proposal appeared on the scene to amend the articles relating to the criminalization of harassment and transform it from a misdemeanor to a felony.
 It was approved by the Constitutional and Legislative Affairs Committee in the Parliament, and it included the following amendment:

 Amending Article 306 bis (a) to stipulate that “a penalty of imprisonment for a period of no less than two years and not exceeding four years and a fine of no less than one hundred thousand pounds and not more than two hundred thousand pounds, or one of these two penalties” shall be imposed on anyone who exposes others in a public, private or frequented place.
-By making sexual or pornographic things, allusions, or insinuations, whether by gesture, word or deed, by any means, including wired, wireless, electronic or other technical means.
+By making sexual or pornographic things, allusions, or insinuations, whether by gesture, word, or deed, by any means, including wired, wireless, electronic, or other technical means.

 The penalty shall be imprisonment for a period of no less than three years and not exceeding five years, and a fine of no less than two hundred thousand pounds and not more than three hundred thousand pounds, or either of these two penalties if the act is repeated by the offender during the pursuit and tracking of the victim. minimum and maximum.